dashkite/dashkite.com/www/q-and-a/index.md

 But a subscription-based service doesn't care about that.
 As long as you're getting value from the platform, and you think it's worth what you're paying, we're good.
 Community-driven moderation may reduce engagement but increases that value, so we're free to fully explore ways to make that as easy as possible to do.

-##### Suppose you're right about all this, and crowd-sourced moderation works, and people will pay a subscription fee, and so on.
-Don't you still have to deal with switching costs?
-You not only need to get me, but I have to get all my friends to join, too.
+##### You still have to deal with switching costs.
+I have to get all my friends to join, too.
 Isn't that why the dominant platforms are so hard to displace?
-How can a startup overcome all that?

 The reality is we see new platforms emerge better than every other year.
 In 2005, people thought MySpace was invincible.
 In 2007, they said that about Facebook.
 In 2009, it was Twitter.
 In 2011, it was Instagram.
 In 2013, it was SnapChat and WhatsApp.
 There's also LinkedIn, Pinterest, YouTube, and Reddit, each of which have tens of millions of monthly active users.

-##### Still, people have made major investments in building audiences on these platforms.
-Is improved moderation enough to make it worth rebuilding that audience all over again?
+##### Is improved moderation enough to make it worth rebuilding my audience all over again?

 Yes.
 At least for a critical mass of people.